ThomasSteendijk/thomassteendijk/content/posts/Intune Log Tool.md

 # Downloading the logs
-after the logs are uploaded they wil be come available for download (this normally takes 5-20 min depending on the clients internet speed)
+After the logs are uploaded they wil be come available for download (this normally takes 5-20 min depending on the clients internet speed)

 ![Pasted image 20220104155558.png](/thomassteendijk/image/Pasted_image_20220104155558.png)